randyrossi/bmc64/README.md

 GPIO21 | 7

 When used as inputs, the pins use pull-up resistors (just like the real C64) so the value defaults to 1.
 Grounding the pin will result in a 0 being read.

+## GPIO Config 5 : Custom Defined

+If the pre-defined GPIO configurations don't suit your needs, you can define your own GPIO mappings if you wish.
+Use the 'Configure Custom GPIO' menu option under 'Prefs'.

 # CPU Temperature